istana/libnss-maria/README.md

 Replacement for old libnss-mysql as naming service library in Linux.

 You can store user information in MariaDB/MySQL database.
-E.g. `ls` then automatically shows user name from the database.
+E.g. `ls` then automatically shows user name from the database, `getent` shows users and groups.

-Library works.

 ## Features